 Neither the U.S. Federal Reserve nor the U.S. Treasury Department would

-found to have inadequate capital will have six months to raise the money via the private sector.
-If that doesn’t
+are found to have inadequate capital will have six months to raise the money via the private sector.
+If that

-work, the government has said the financial institutions will be eligible for an infusion of capital via the
+doesn’t work, the government has said the financial institutions will be eligible for an infusion of capital via

-their Troubled Asset Relief Program (TARP) loans, as long as the availability of credit (borrowing) was not
+repaying their Troubled Asset Relief Program (TARP) loans, as long as the availability of credit (borrowing) was

 Morning special report detailed last week, the credit

 markets don’t seem to be loosening up: Lending dropped by more than 20% from October 2008 to February 2009, despite